Thank You for your interest in working with us.

 Education, Qualifications and Training

 In this section, please list all school, colleges or universities you have attended and what qualifications you gained.
 If you are currently studying for a qualification, please also include details of this.
-Also include any other relevant training or qualifications such as NVQ’s, formal training courses etc.
+You should also include any other relevant training or qualifications such as NVQ’s, formal training courses etc.

 If the post requires professional qualifications as part of the essential criteria, you will need to list the membership body, type of membership and the title of the qualification.

-This is the most important part of your application form, and an opportunity for you to tell us why you are the right person for the job!
-The Person Specification will help you to complete this section.
+This is the most important part of your application form, and an opportunity to tell us why you are the right person for the job!
+Refer to the Person Specification when completing this section.

 In your supporting information, please give evidence or examples of how you meet each of the Essential Criteria points from the Person Specification.
 You usually won’t be shortlisted if you don’t show how you meet all of these points.